 All forms of challenges associated with cultural adaptation are completely normal and part of a successful process of acculturation.

-- Journal as a way to reflect and process your experience
+- Journal regularly to reflect and process your experience

-- Set some personal goals and evaluate your progress
+- Set personal goals and track your progress

 - Get involved in activities at your host institution

-- Talk to your Site Staff to make sense of your experience – they can help!
+- Talk to your sites staff to make sense of your experience–they can help!

 - Exercise and practice self-care